We Are Looking For an Excellent Fit

 - Medical School Transcripts

-- USMLE Transcript including Step I, II, and verification of passing Step II-CSA
+- USMLE Transcript including Step I, II, and Step II-CSA

-- Your career goals in medicine, including the kind of community in which you plan to serve.
+- Your career goals in medicine and the kind of community in which you plan to serve

-- Life or work experiences that have shaped your plans for the future.
+- Life and work experiences that have shaped your plans for the future

 Who should I contact if I still have questions about the application?

-Please direct questions concerning the application process to Lynn Quanrud, Residency Coordinator at 253-403-2938.
-It is not uncommon to reach voice-mail during this busy time of year.
-Please leave a detailed message along with your telephone number and Lynn will return your call as soon as possible.
+The most efficient method is to email the residency coordinator team (Desi Axt, Jean Basaraba and Kelly Taylor) at [email protected] Alternatively, please direct questions concerning the application process by phone at 253-403-2938.
+It is not uncommon to reach voicemail during this busy time of year.
+Please leave a detailed message, along with your telephone number, and we will return your call as soon as possible.